-I’m in Lexington, Kentucky when I text George Motz about another burger restaurant nearby.
-He responds that I’m not too far from Dovie’s (107 W 4th St, Tompkinsville) and that I absolutely must hit it up.
+I’m in Lexington, Kentucky, when I text George Motz about another burger restaurant nearby.
+He responds that I’m not too far from Dovie’s (107 W 4th St, Tompkinsville) and that I must hit it up.

 Dovie’s is in Tompkinsville, Kentucky, and opened its doors in 1940.
 Dovie was the founder’s sister.

 There are some empty parking spaces right in front.
-We walk right into an old-school horseshoe counter, so I make my way to the farthest end.
+We walk to the old-school horseshoe counter, so I make my way to the farthest end.